-IMO, there is nothing better than using food grade hydrogen peroxide, vinegar, and hot water.
-First step, wet the area with a mix of vinegar, food grade hydrogen peroxide, and steaming hot water.
+IMO, there is nothing better than using food-grade hydrogen peroxide, vinegar, and hot water.
+The first step wet the area with a mix of vinegar, food-grade hydrogen peroxide, and steaming hot water.
 (When the water mixes with the Food grade hydrogen peroxide, it turns into oxygen, it will bubble and loosen any particles - sort of like oxi-clean on steroids but without the detergent residue that later will attract dirt).
-You don't need that much of the food grade hydrogen.
-For an area of 1 foot wide by 1 foot wide, I would estimate you need maybe 1/8 cup of food grade hydrogen peroxide, a 1/4 cup vinegar, and 1 cup of steaming hot water.
+You don't need that much food grade hydrogen.
+For an area of 1 foot wide by 1 foot wide, I would estimate you need maybe 1/8 cup of food-grade hydrogen peroxide, a 1/4 cup vinegar, and 1 cup of steaming hot water.
 Mix it together, pour it on, let it soak for 2 hours.
-Next sprinkle baking soda over it and scrub any areas - everything should come right off.
-Next use a wet dry vac to suck up the excess water.
-Last step pour 2 cups of clean hot water over the area and immediately wet dry vac it back up.
+Next, sprinkle baking soda over it and scrub any areas - everything should come right off.
+Next, use a wet-dry vac to suck up the excess water.
+In the last step, pour 2 cups of clean hot water over the area and immediately wet dry vac it back up.
 Place a fan on the area to help it dry.

 For an individual shirt, put a rubber band around the part that is soiled to isolate the area.
 Dip it or apply enough food grade hydrogen peroxide to get it soaked.
-Next, pace the isoldated section into a cup or bowl of water and let it set for an hour.
+Next, place the isolated section into a cup or bowl of water and let it set for an hour.
 Most times the stain will be gone.
 If it's not all the way gone, ring out the excess water and repeat.
-For a load of laundry, add in a 1/4 cup of food grade hydrogen peroxide in the same place you put detergent.
-For really stinky / disgusting laundry, add in a 1/2 cup vinegar.
+For a load of laundry, add in a 1/4 cup of food grade hydrogen peroxide in the same place you put the detergent.
+For really stinky/disgusting laundry, add in a 1/2 cup vinegar.